I was talking to myself again the other day. Worse, my postmodern half was listening.

 The debate went on and on, because critical debates are like that, and because one-dimensional stereotypes last longest, even stereotypes of modern art.
 Besides, Modernism and Postmodernism really do sustain themselves in this lively art scene by appropriating each other's stratagems.
 And they agree on something.
 Art may or may not sit distinct from ordinary things, but one had better take it seriously.
 Even Andy Warhol found a world so troubling that it could exist only on the margins, in the media, and in Warhol's influence.

-So welcome to the carnival.
+The circus is in town.
 One sees it everywhere.
 From the lines alone, I could easily mistake museums for theme parks.
 With its increasing density of galleries, Chelsea and its "battle for Babylon" is coming to resemble the art world's largest, costliest block party.
 Millennial group shows offer Fred Astaire, sliding ponds, and live birds.
 In any case, the system rewards minimal attention spans.
 Spot the artist and move right along.

 Those big solo shows carry the same message.
 However, they do more.
 They show how modern art kept alive the hope of a living theater, one that invites the audience on stage.
 They let one see how artists have dealt best with the carnival by an awareness of the part they play.
 Once they lose that awareness, or way too often, the pageant takes over, and the viewer moves on.

-Just months before Yoko Ono's retrospective, a fellow Fluxus graduate, Nam June Paik, filled the Guggenheim with flashing lights, and sometimes I did move on too quickly.
+Just months before a Yoko Ono retrospective, a fellow Fluxus graduate, Nam June Paik, filled the Guggenheim with flashing lights, and sometimes I did move on too quickly.
 Yet the movement meant more than short attention spans.
 John Cage can mix a spooky sincerity with dry, cutting, self-aware humor.
 He belongs to a side of Fluxus—and modern art—willing to accept pleasure, to reflect on it, and to let it pass without too big a smile or a sermon.
 To find that side again, I had to walk by a small building on a wide plaza bathed in sunlight off the East River.
 The Japan Society looks back at Ono's long career.

 What is harder to approach than the most familiar?
 And who is more familiar than the people one meets on TV?
 I may never know Lennon and Ono, not when I have John and Yoko.
 It leaves her more vivid but too distant, as if she stood for the childish stunts I did back then, when, unlike her, I actually was little.